- Education and Science»

 This type of joke divided Republicans and Democrats more fully into extreme opposite camps, one wanting more to help the less fortunate and the other wanting more for people to help themselves, despite their circumstances.
 The parties have maintained much of this distance into the 21st century.

-FDR served three Vice Presidents as well, including John Garner, Henry Wallace, and Harry S. Truman, who became the next President.
+FDR served with three Vice Presidents as well, including John Garner, Henry Wallace, and Harry S. Truman, who became the next President.

 Highlights of the Roosevelt Presidency: